mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Private constructor (use
         :py:func:`mitsuba.python.util.traverse()` instead)

     .. py:method:: mitsuba.python.util.SceneParameters.items()

     .. py:method:: mitsuba.python.util.SceneParameters.keys()

     .. py:method:: mitsuba.python.util.SceneParameters.torch()

-        Converts all Enoki arrays into PyTorch arrays and return them as a dictionary.
+        Converts all DrJit arrays into PyTorch arrays and return them as a dictionary.
 This is mainly useful when using PyTorch to optimize a Mitsuba scene.